Q: What is the Voluntary Human Extinction Movement?

 We're really vehement.

-True, wildlife rapidly going extinct and 40,000 children dying each day are not laughing matters, but neither laughing nor bemoaning will change what's happening.
+True, wildlife rapidly going extinct and tens of thousands of children dying each day are not laughing matters, but neither laughing nor bemoaning will change what’s happening.
 We may as well have some fun as we work and play toward a better world.

 VHEMT Volunteers are realistic.
 We know we'll never see the day there are no human beings on the planet.
 Ours is a long-range goal.